WakiMak/trentent.github.io-forked/_posts/2016-10-19-windows-update-errors.md

 2016-10-19 14:24:01, Error                 CBS    Failed to process single phase execution.
 [HRESULT = 0x800736b3 - ERROR_SXS_ASSEMBLY_NOT_FOUND]
 2016-10-19 14:24:01, Info                  CBS    WER: Generating failure report for package: Package_for_KB3177467~31bf3856ad364e35~amd64~~6.1.1.1, status: 0x800736b3, failure source: Execute, start state: Staged, target state: Installed, client id: WindowsUpdateAgent</pre>

-Ok, so now we can see the error but it still doesn&#8217;t give us much information. Â If I run ProcMon I can find \*when\* the error occurs somewhat easily because Windows Error Reporting kicks in as soon as the error occurs:
+Ok, so now we can see the error but it still doesn't give us much information. Â If I run ProcMon I can find \*when\* the error occurs somewhat easily because Windows Error Reporting kicks in as soon as the error occurs:

 <img class="aligncenter size-large wp-image-1768" src="http://theorypc.ca/wp-content/uploads/2016/10/windowsupdatebug4-1024x662.png" alt="windowsupdatebug4" width="1024" height="662" srcset="http://theorypc.ca/wp-content/uploads/2016/10/windowsupdatebug4-1024x662.png 1024w, http://theorypc.ca/wp-content/uploads/2016/10/windowsupdatebug4-300x194.png 300w, http://theorypc.ca/wp-content/uploads/2016/10/windowsupdatebug4-768x497.png 768w, http://theorypc.ca/wp-content/uploads/2016/10/windowsupdatebug4.png 1590w" sizes="(max-width: 1024px) 100vw, 1024px" />

-My apologies for such an ugly screenshot. Â The &#8216;Dark Blue&#8217; highlight is when Windows Error Reporting kicked in. Â So the error must have occurred immediately preceding it. Â The only line that had a &#8216;NAME NOT FOUND&#8217; without being a subkey search is the line that ends in v!6.1.7601.18766. Â If I browse to that location in the registry, here&#8217;s what I find:
+My apologies for such an ugly screenshot. Â The 'Dark Blue' highlight is when Windows Error Reporting kicked in. Â So the error must have occurred immediately preceding it. Â The only line that had a 'NAME NOT FOUND' without being a subkey search is the line that ends in v!6.1.7601.18766. Â If I browse to that location in the registry, here's what I find:

 <img class="aligncenter size-full wp-image-1769" src="http://theorypc.ca/wp-content/uploads/2016/10/windowsupdatebug5.png" alt="windowsupdatebug5" width="644" height="699" srcset="http://theorypc.ca/wp-content/uploads/2016/10/windowsupdatebug5.png 644w, http://theorypc.ca/wp-content/uploads/2016/10/windowsupdatebug5-276x300.png 276w" sizes="(max-width: 644px) 100vw, 644px" />

 &nbsp;

-So we are definitely missing that key. Â I have a bit of an advantage with the patches here as I have a duplicate of this server in another vDisk that was made around a year ago. Â Both are supposed to be at the same patch level, but it allows me to look through it&#8217;s COMPONENTS registry hive and see if it has that key&#8230;
+So we are definitely missing that key. Â I have a bit of an advantage with the patches here as I have a duplicate of this server in another vDisk that was made around a year ago. Â Both are supposed to be at the same patch level, but it allows me to look through it's COMPONENTS registry hive and see if it has that key...

 And I see a vastly different set of keys:

 <img class="aligncenter size-full wp-image-1770" src="http://theorypc.ca/wp-content/uploads/2016/10/windowsupdatebug6.png" alt="windowsupdatebug6" width="519" height="129" srcset="http://theorypc.ca/wp-content/uploads/2016/10/windowsupdatebug6.png 519w, http://theorypc.ca/wp-content/uploads/2016/10/windowsupdatebug6-300x75.png 300w" sizes="(max-width: 519px) 100vw, 519px" />

-So I import that key and try running the update again&#8230;
+So I import that key and try running the update again...

 <img class="aligncenter size-full wp-image-1771" src="http://theorypc.ca/wp-content/uploads/2016/10/windowsupdatebug7.png" alt="windowsupdatebug7" width="550" height="386" srcset="http://theorypc.ca/wp-content/uploads/2016/10/windowsupdatebug7.png 550w, http://theorypc.ca/wp-content/uploads/2016/10/windowsupdatebug7-300x211.png 300w" sizes="(max-width: 550px) 100vw, 550px" />